Key Takeaways

-When the pandemic hit, fleet operators had to keep their businesses afloat amidst the economic recession caused by supply chain disruption.
+With the growing time-sensitivity in the industry, fleet operators had to keep their businesses afloat amidst the economic recession caused by supply chain disruption.
 And building custom fuel management software has proven to be excellent in optimizing the cost-efficiency of their operations.
-After all, fuel costs form up to 24% of expenses for trucking operators along with other factors, and optimizing them is important to ensure the long-term sustainability of your business.

 We know what we’re talking about since Acropolium has been creating custom software for 18 years now.
 This includes building solutions for transportation and logistics in general and freight fleet management in particular.